ZackHoang/file-uploader/README.md

 # file-uploader

-## Description

-A stripped-down Google Drive app
+A stripped-down Google Drive app using ExpressJS and PostgreSQL

 ## Live Preview